huanzhang12/CROWN-IBP/README.md

 Compute CROWN Verified Errors
 -------------------

+Unlike the [reference
+implementation](https://github.com/huanzhang12/RecurJac-and-CROWN) in (Zhang et al., 2018) which only supports linear layers and is implemented in Numpy, this repository provides an efficient Pytorch implementation of CROWN for convolutional neural networks.

 In the default setting, the code evaluates IBP verified error.
 To compute CROWN verified error, simply set `eval_params:method_params:bound_type=crown-full` in the evaluation command.
 Also, you may need to reduce batch size by setting